sapegin/washingcode-book/manuscript/080_Divide_and_conquer.md

 We could split this function into several pieces, each responsible for one thing only:

-- A list of validations for a particular form.
+- a list of validations for a particular form;
-- A collection of validation functions (like `isEmail()`).
+- a collection of validation functions (like `isEmail()`);
-- A function that validates all form values using a list of validations.
+- a function that validates all form values using a list of validations.

 The list could be written declaratively, as an array of validations and error messages: